chenlx92/ipromps/src/ipromps_compact/README.md

 # exaple
-`load_data.py` : load the data from csv file and resample the time sequence as same duration `train_offline`: train the Interaction ProMPs from the demonstrations `test_online`: test the trained models
+`load_data.py` : load the data from csv file and resample the time sequence as same duration `train_offline.py`: train the Interaction ProMPs from the demonstrations `test_online.py`: test the trained models